 This innocuous looking water tower is located one of the highest points in Tavira’s old town, right next to the Santa Maria church and the old Tavira Castle.
 The water tower also houses something called the Camera Obscura, which we were a little curious about so we went to check it out when it opened at 10am.

-It costs you 3.50euros, and there was just another older Canadian couple there when we were there.
+It cost 3.50 euros, and there was just another older Canadian couple there when we were there.
 Our guide brought us up via a rather modern lift, and we stepped into the water tank itself.
 A boardwalk of sort had been built, and right in the centre is a large shallow curved bowl.

 Camera Obscura turned out to be a rather large life-size pinhole camera, which projected live images of the surrounding town onto the shallow bowl via special lenses installed on top of the tower!
 It was a little bizarre how clear the detail was – you could see bird flying and our guide gave us a virtual tour of Tavira, zooming into various landmarks and telling us some history.
 I think we were lucky that we had such clear weather – the guide mentioned that strong winds were the most problematic for the Camera Obscura experience as it meant the lenses (and thus the image) would be rather shaky.